 How much time is required?

-What will the student do in the first year?
+What will the student do?

 Where does the student live?